-Technology suppliers covers hardware supply including mobile phones, coding, virtual services and supply involving cloud services, particularly those product and service types where suppliers may utilise a high proportion of outsourced workers, or where product inputs may be sourced from industries or countries with a known risk of modern slavery.
+Technology suppliers covers hardware supply including laptops, servers, mobile phones, coding, virtual services and supply involving cloud services, particularly those product and service types where suppliers may utilise a high proportion of outsourced workers, or where product inputs may be sourced from industries or countries with a known risk of modern slavery.
+These suppliers include those who handle (or outsource) the disposal of e-waste including computers, monitors and printers.